 The Childhood Disability Prevention Research Program aims to combine genomic and basic science techniques with clinical medicine to minimise the impacts of childhood disabilities, to address the unmet need for more personalised treatments and interventions for neurocognitive disorders.

-ABORIGINAL FAMILIES HEALTH RESEARCH PARTERSHIP
+ABORIGINAL COMMUNITIES AND FAMILIES RESEARCH ALLIANCE (ACRA)

 - Led by Ms Karen Glover